geraintluff/jsfx/README.md

 * Learning Sampler - a basic sampler that records incoming audio and plays it back
 * Hammer And Chord - a polyphonic string resonator/synth ([audio demo](audio-demos/hammer-and-chord.mp3))
 * Hammer And String - a monophonic string resonator/synth with portamento ([audio demo](audio-demos/hammer-and-string.mp3))
+* Humonica - harmoniser ([audio demo](audio-demos/humonica.mp3))
 * MIDI Gate - a velocity-sensitive MIDI-controlled gate.
 Audio passes through only when MIDI note is down. ([audio demo](audio-demos/midi-gate.mp3))
-* Humonica - harmoniser ([audio demo](audio-demos/humonica.mp3))
+* MIDI Harmony - arpeggiator and auto-accompaniment plugin

 Presets (RPL) for these effects can be downloaded from GitHub.